 In the case of (i), the recipient of gifts will be subject to a gift tax under the Inheritance Tax Act of Japan.
-As set out in the table below and the table in question 5, the gift tax rate is much higher than the inheritance tax rate (see question 5).
-When certain requirements are met (such as where the provider of the gift is a parent who is 65 years of age or older and the recipient of the gift is at least 20 years of age), the recipient can elect to enjoy the reduced gift tax rate and to credit such gift tax against the inheritance tax after the death of the decedent.
-In order to facilitate more asset transfers from the older generation to the younger generation, requirements for such treatment will be relaxed in certain situations (such as where the provider of the gift is a parent or grandparent who is 60 years of age or older).
-To the same end, a lower gift tax rate will be introduced.
-These amendments will apply to gifts made on or after 1 January 2015.
+As set out in the table below and the table in question 5, the gift tax rate is much higher than the inheritance tax rate.
+When certain requirements are met (such as where the provider of the gift is a parent or grandparent who is aged 60 or older and the recipient of the gift is at least 20), the recipient can elect to enjoy the reduced gift tax rate and to credit such gift tax against the inheritance tax after the death of the decedent.